 Very few independent travelers make it to Nuku Hiva, so consider yourself in the excellent company of authentic explorers.
 In fact, many locals on other islands will tell you it is their dream to make it someday to the Marquesas Islands.

-With so much to see and do in Nuku Hiva, you don’t come all the way out here to recharge your batteries or lounge by the pool.
-If you’re looking for something off the beaten track, love the outdoors and curious about ancient cultures – Nuku Hiva is not to be missed.
+With so much to see and do on the island, you don’t come to Nuku Hiva to recharge your batteries or lounge by the pool.
+If you’re looking for something off the beaten track, love the outdoors, and curious about ancient cultures – Nuku Hiva is not to be missed.
 Fear not the stories of present-day cannibals, local islanders will welcome you with open arms to their paradise.
 On the menu?
 Hiking, scenic drives, whale watching, ancient temples and did I already mention hiking?
-Nuku Hiva is so diverse, you’ll double check if you’re really in the tropics.
+Nuku Hiva is so diverse, you’ll double-check if you’re really in the tropics.
 And it’s so beautiful, you’ll be lost for words every minute of every day!
 If time and money allow – do not miss the opportunity to visit the Marquesas Islands.

 Nuku Hiva Travel Guide Map